favourch/Notes-blog/docs/USMLE/Psychiatry/Personality disorders.md

 ## Narcissistic personality disorder
 - Excessive sense of self-importance (e.g., exaggerates achievements)
 - Exploitation of others to achieve their own goals
+# Cluster C
+- Avoidant: avoidance due to fears of criticism & rejection
+	- <span style="background:rgba(240, 200, 0, 0.2)">But they strongly desire relationships and social acceptance, different from schizoid</span>
+- Dependent: submissive, clingy, needs to be taken care of
+- Obsessive-compulsive: rigid, controlling, perfectionistic